 Next, we have Phase Two.
 Only in public settings are these prohibitions enforced.
 This is all explained in further detail in the Rabat Plan of Action (RPA).
 The RPA (2011) suggests that the court look at the speaker's social standing before deciding whether or not the speaker's public statements are intended to offend certain groups.
 Second, there must be some connection between the object, the speech topic, and the listeners for the action to have any meaning.
 Third, this entails determining the extent to which harm is possible, regardless of whether incitement occurs in the near future.
 In a private setting, a person cannot be penalized for expressing themselves openly, which brings us to our fourth point.
-That "the statemen circulated in a confined context or generally accessible to the general public" is the fifth criterion for determining whether or not a speech is public in character.
+That "the statement circulated in a confined context or generally accessible to the general public" is the fifth criterion for determining whether or not a speech is public in character.
 Finally, the social and political climate should be present and apparent when the speech was given and circulated.